AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/bdd-logging.md

 Click control (for = payment_method_cheque)
 ```

-You can notice that since we use Ensure assertions not the regular one they also present in the log: *Ensure control (XPath = //*[@class='order-total']//span) inner text is '95.00€'*
+Notice that Ensure assertions are also present in the log: *Ensure control (XPath = //*[@class='order-total']//span) inner text is '95.00€'*

-There are two specifics about the generation of the logs.
-If page objects are used, which are discussed in next chapters.
-Two things change.
+There are two specific considerations about the generation of the logs when page objects are used, which are discussed in next chapters:
 1. Instead of locators, the exact names of the element properties are printed.
 2. Instead of page URL, the name of the page is displayed.